 - For most electricity customers, their utility is also their electricity supplier.
-When they are your supplier (i.e., when you have National Grid’s Basic Service), your electricity bill will indicate that is the case.
+When National Grid is your supplier (i.e., when you have National Grid’s Basic Service), your electricity bill will indicate that is the case.

 - You may also choose your own electricity supplier.
-If you do, the name of that company will appear on your National Grid electricity bill as your electricity supplier, and the rate you negotiated with them will be used to calculate the supply services charges on your bill.
+If you do, the name of that company will appear on your National Grid electricity bill as your electricity supplier, and National Grid uses the rate you negotiated with them to calculate the supply services charges on your electricity bill.

-- With the Worcester Community Choice Aggregation, the City will choose an electricity supplier on your behalf.
-The name of that company will appear on your National Grid electricity bill as your electricity supplier, and the rate the City has negotiated with them will be used to calculate the supply services portion of your bill.
+- With the Worcester Community Choice Aggregation, the City chooses an electricity supplier on your behalf.
+The name of that company will appear on your National Grid electricity bill as your electricity supplier, and National Grid will use the rate the City has negotiated with them to calculate the supply services portion of your bill.